No other political party is a match to BJP: Nadda | Politics

 He said in Narendra Modi, for the first time the country is having a prime minister who calls himself the "sevak" (servant) of the country and who has ended the VIP culture.

-He said the country is on a consistent growth path since 2014 when the BJP assumed power in the Centre and there have been no scam in the last six years, unlike the Congress’ tenure, marred by a culture of looting the country.
-PTI CORR RAXRAX
+He said the country is on a consistent growth path since 2014 when the BJP assumed power in the Centre and there has been no scam in the last six years, unlike the Congress' tenure, marred by a culture of looting the country.
+On the occasion, Himachal's former Chief Minister Prem Kumar Dhumal apprised the BJP workers of the party's history, dividing it into three phases – from its formation as Jan Sangh in October 1951 to its reincarnation as the Bhartiya Janata Party in April 1980 to its emergence as the majority party in 2014.

+Dhumal elaborated how from winning only three Lok Sabha seats in the first general elections under Syama Prasad Mukherjee to its growth as the BJP from a two-MP party in the 1984 elections to the single largest party in 1996 elections under Atal Bihari Vajpayee to its eventual emergence as the majority party in 2014 and strengthening its position further in 2019 polls under Prime Minister Modi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)